tridungduong16/InterpretableMachineLearning-ComprehensiveSurvey/Causal Inference/README.md

 	- We fit a preliminary ML algorithm to predict the outcome variable using the control variables;
 	- We fit a second ML algorithm to partial out the effect of the control variables on the policy variable.

+### Heterogeneity
+Heterogeneity in statistics means that your populations, samples or results are different.
+It is the opposite of homogeneity, which means that the population/data/results are the same.

+A heterogeneous population or sample is one where every member has a different value for the characteristic you’re interested in.
+For example, if everyone in your group varied between 4’3″ and 7’6″ tall, they would be heterogeneous for height.
+In real life, heterogeneous populations are extremely common.
+For example, patients are typically a very heterogeneous population as they differ with many factors including demographics, diagnostic test results, and medical histories.

 ## Useful Link <a name="link"></a>